u200910189/tiny_db/README.md

 2. follow the printed messages to maneuver the database;
 3. type ".exit" to quit the program.

-The CRUD operations it supports:
+The CRUD operations it supports
 1. create (insert): insert db {id} {name} {age} {email};
 2. read (query): select * from db where id={id};
 3. update: update db {name} {age} {email} where id={id};